pysera

 # PySERA: Python-Based Standardized Extraction for Radiomics Analysis – Python Radiomics Script and Library

 **PySERA** (Python-based Standardized Extraction for Radiomics Analysis) is a comprehensive Python library for radiomics feature extraction from medical imaging data.
-It provides a **simple, single-function API** with built-in multiprocessing support and comprehensive logging capabilities.
-This is a development version and the final version (v1.1.0) will release by September 2025.
+It provides a **simple, single-function API** with built-in multiprocessing support, comprehensive report capabilities, and optimized performance through OOP architecture, RAM optimization, and CPU-efficient parallel processing.

 ## 🔍 Table of Contents